 As Hezekiah restored Temple worship and reformed Judah, revival came to God’s people.
 They returned to God, His Word, and the Old Testament blood sacrifice for the atonement of sin.
 God rewarded Hezekiah for his faithfulness and prospered him personally and as a King.

-King Hezekiah a Leader in Crisis
+King Hezekiah, a Leader in Crisis

 The Assyrians under King Sennacherib invaded Judah for the first time, marching against Jerusalem.
 The northern kingdom of Israel had already fallen to Assyria’s might before this battle began with Hezekiah and his people in 701 BC.
 Undeterred by their taunts and jabs at God as they marched into Jerusalem, he tried desperately to appease them, but it was not enough—they wanted more than just silver or gold from him; they wanted victory over Him too!

 In the face of these threats, Hezekiah grieved but knew where to turn.
 Seeking wisdom from the prophet Isaiah, he was told that Sennacherib would hear a rumor and return home on his own before dying by sword himself.
-Sennacherib sent him a letter with defiance against God; as Judah’s king returned to pray at Temple once more for deliverance so all kingdoms could know that it is only The Lord who deserves worship alone–Hezekiah prayed powerfully yet humbly before Him again.
-Hezekiah recognized it was not his own reputation that was at stake; it was God’s.
+Instead, Sennacherib sent him a letter with defiance against God; as Judah’s king returned to pray at Temple once more for deliverance so all kingdoms could know that it is only The Lord who deserves worship alone–Hezekiah prayed powerfully yet humbly before Him again.
+Hezekiah recognized it was not his reputation at stake; it was God’s.

 The Miraculous Healing by God Through King Hezekiah’s Prayer

-Some time later, King Hezekiah was terribly sick—so ill that Isaiah came to him and told him to get his life in order because death was imminent.
+Sometime later, King Hezekiah was terribly sick—so ill that Isaiah came to him and told him to get his life in order because death was imminent.